 The Invasive Non-native Species Forum exists as a separate work group under the Biodiversity work group remit.

-- identify any major gaps and prioritise key areas for future work
+- To identify any major gaps and prioritise key areas for future work

-- and work together to secure new resources and funding.
+- To work together to secure new resources and funding.

 You can find out more on the Highland Biodiversity website.